 6.6.
 There may be occasions when prejudiced based incidents, hate incidents or hate crimes that have occurred outside school, including online, or involve outside perpetrators, are brought to the attention of the Headteacher.
-These incidents must be assessed by the DSL/Headteacher and where appropriate, in line with this policy, they must then be reported to the police who may wish to take action under hate crime legislation.
-Opportunity should also be taken to condemn such incidents publicly.
+These incidents must be assessed by the DSL/Headteacher and where appropriate, responded to in line with this policy.